-As a result of the issuance of the Authorization to Affect our EPCM contractor, SNC-Lavalin mobilized for the commencement of site preparation work at Brisas in June 2007.
-SNC-Lavalin has completed 230,000 man hours of work on Brisas in engineering, procurement and environmental activities.
-Orders for the water and sewage treatment plants, on-site employee housing, office facilities, and incinerator were released earlier this year.
-More recently the Brisas tree clearing contract was awarded.
-Site preparation contracts including camp water wells, pit dewatering, power generation, early civil earthworks, and road construction are expected to be released in the coming weeks.
+In anticipation of the commencement of site work, SNC-Lavalin Engineers and Contractors, Inc ("SNC-Lavalin"), completed over 230,000 man hours of work on Brisas in engineering, procurement and environmental activities.
+Site preparation contracts related to camp water wells, pit dewatering, power generation, early civil earthworks, and road construction are ongoing along with orders for water and sewage treatment plants, long-term on-site employee housing, office facilities, and incinerator.
 In addition, work is underway to acquire and install temporary housing, telecommunications services and various support equipment.